Sample timetable for English Plus Film (12-week course)

 From Kings Life

-Luiza from Brazil completed the English Plus Film course this summer at Kings Los Angeles.
+Luiza from Brazil completed the English Plus Film course at Kings Los Angeles.
 She gives us an insight into the course, and shares her highlights.

-The 12-week course consists of 28 lessons per week: 20 English language lessons (15 hours) focused on filmmaking and film theory plus 8 Special Interest Group lessons (6 hours) dedicated to hands-on, technical filmmaking practice.
-This Special Interest Group is an option that is only available to film students.
+The 12-week course consists of 28 lessons per week: 20 English language lessons (15 hours) focused on filmmaking, film theory and hands-on, technical practice, plus 8 Special Interest Group lessons (6 hours) dedicated to screenwriting, film appreciation and exploring the LA film and TV industry.

 The film studies element of the courses covers the following: